brunoarine/org-similarity/README.md

 # simildoc
-A very simple text similarity calculator
+A very simple text similarity calculator written in Python